vlall/Darksearch/README.md

 Darksearch also has an API in the works.
 Currently you can't scrape specific data for your queries, but you can retrieve metadata on your searches by using a GET request on darksearch.io/api/YOUR_QUERY/PAGE_NUMBER
 ```
 $ curl -XGET darksearch.io/api/spies/1

 {
   "duration": "0.038",
   "query": "spies",
   "size": "36",
   "total_pages": "4"
 }
 ```

-#### Technologies
-- Tor and Scrapy for web scraping
-- Apache Kafka for streaming messages
-- Apache Tika for text translation
-- Postgres for the database
-- Elasticsearch as an index
-- Flask/flask-api/Gunicorn for the server
-- Nginx for reverse proxy

 The Darksearch index is growing as more scrapers get built...